-5,558,333 Shares Common Stock
+5,172,414 Shares Common Stock

 This is the initial public offering of Fluidigm Corporation.
-We are offering 5,558,333 shares of our common stock.
-The initial public offering price will be \$13.50 per share.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "FLDM."
+We are offering 5,172,414 shares of our common stock.
+We anticipate that the initial public offering price will be between \$13.50 and \$15.50 per share.
+We intend to list our common stock on The NASDAQ Global Market under the symbol "FLDM."

 Investing in our common stock involves risks.
-See "Risk Factors" beginning on page 11.
+See "Risk Factors" beginning on page 10.